-Are you one of the users which have noticed that Yahoo search engine has taken over their Safari browsers?
+Are you one of the users who have noticed that Yahoo search engine has taken over their Safari browsers?
 If so, you can refer to this article for help.
 It has been created to explain what exactly is the Yahoo Search Virus and why the search engine has suddenly started appearing on your Mac.
 Here, you will learn how to remove Yahoo Search from Safari, and get rid of the so-called Yahoo Search Redirect “virus” on Mac.